 - 1 and ½ cups thinly sliced lettuce

 - 2 fresh tomatoes sliced

 - Strain the brine from two cans of young jackfruit.
-Thinly slice each triangle lengthways and pop it in a large bowl.
+Thinly slice each triangle lengthways and pop them in a large bowl.

 - Add the chickpeas and the remaining shawarma "meat" ingredients and stir to combine.
-Cover with a clean cloth or clingwrap and refrigerate for at least 2 hours or overnight.
+Cover with a clean cloth or cling film and refrigerate for at least 2 hours or overnight.

 - Preheat oven to 190 degrees C (375 degrees F).

 - While the oven is heating, remove the marinated jackfruit from the fridge and spread it out over a roasting pan or tray.

 - Place the tray in the oven and roast for 35-40 minutes or until some of the jackfruit edges are slightly charred.
 Remove from the oven when roasted.